shuhui-wang/shuhui-wang/README.md

 🎮 I am a self-taught programmer. 😅 Hail ChatGPT, YouTube, Github, Stack Overflow! 🌺 YKWIM =)

-👩🏻‍🔬 I enjoy experimenting, thinking, learning, and creating! wanna do something funny (but maybe not useful)
+👩🏻‍🔬 I enjoy experimenting, thinking, learning, and creating!

-My graduate studies focused mainly on multi-objective optimization algorithms and their application in water resource management problems.
+My graduate studies focused on MOEA and their application in water resource management.
 (Yes I currently study Environmental Science 🌎)

-My PhD grogam is focused on wildfire and associated changes in streamflow 🔥🌎
+My PhD grogam is focused on Wildfire and associated changes in streamflow 🔥🌎

 ### 📜 I currently use